 Your guide introduces you to the history and archaeology of Newgrange and leads you deep into the tomb itself.
 Inside the tomb, you are treated to a re-enactment of how the solstice sun penetrates the tomb, exactly as the people who built it intended.
 It feels like a moment out of time watching the sun creep through the opening and illuminate the interior of the tomb.

 There are so many who want to attend the true solstice at Newgrange that they gather at dawn to see this event.
 The tomb is so small that Newgrange holds a lottery every year to grant access to the few that can fit within the tomb.
 It must be one of those life events that live in your memory forever.

 These solstice celebrations take place towards the end of September and are broadcast around the world

 Reims’ cathedral is worth a visit for many reasons.
 It’s only 45 minutes by train from Paris, has a stunning effigy to Joan of Arc that isn’t to be missed, and boasts double the statuary on its exterior compared with Notre Dame de Paris.

 Upon visiting, if you can tear your eyes away from the cathedral’s magnificent, centuries-old stained glass scenes and 20th-century chapel windows, you’ll notice two very plain, very special stones embedded in the main aisle.

-The first commemorates the 5th-century martyrdom by beheading of Saint Nicasius – founder of the first church on the site of the current cathedral.
+The first commemorates the 5th-century martyrdom by the beheading of Saint Nicasius – the founder of the first church on the site of the current cathedral.
 The second commemorates the early 6th-century baptism of Clovis I, the first king of the Franks and the first Merovingian king, by Saint Remigius on this site.

 There are a number of stories around the former event, the most incredible being that the oil used to baptize Clovis was presented by Heaven itself.
 Some say it was brought down by a dove, while other sources say the ampule miraculously filled as an answer to prayer.